nanashi07/cv/cv.en_US.md

 - Introduce .NET Core 2.0 for new feature development.
 - Ask team members providing automatic unit/integration test, reduce test costs and improve system quality.
 - Complete a POC of seat allocation service in one month, with high loading, capability, availability and scalability.
-- Introduce docker container service for simplify development environment and deployment.
+- Introduce docker container service to simplify development environment and deployment.
 - Introduce ELK log analysis for monitor and behavior analytics.
 - Replace outsourced allocate system with self-designed service, claim refund of paid fees.
 - Introduce Kubernetes for container deployment and managements.